 MongoDB employs a technique known as sharding to replicate data across multiple machines while maintaining high data rates even when dealing with large datasets.
 The nodes that result from this process are referred to as sharded clusters.

-Characteristics of MongoDB change stream
+What are the top 7 Characteristics of MongoDB change streams?

 Changes could be processed to provide hearing applications with targeted and relevant adjustments.
 For example, filters can be based on operation type or document fields.

 The main concern when creating change streams was ensuring that applications could see each transformation in a collection.
 Therefore, a resume token is included in each change stream response.
 If the application’s correlation to the database is momentarily lost, the application can send the very last resume token, and the change streams will resume where the application departed.
 If a transient network error or selection occurs, the driver will attempt to re-establish a connection using a cached copy of the most recent resume token.
 However, in order to resume after an application fails, the applications must persist the resume token, as drivers do not keep track of application restarts.

 MongoDB 3.6 includes a global logical clock, which allows the server to prioritize all changes across the sharded cluster.
 As a result, changes will always be applied to applications in the order in which they have been implemented to the database.

 Only a large percentage of changes are included in change streams.
 This implies that any change detected by listening applications is permanent in failure scenarios such as creating a new primary.

 Change streams are secure because users can only create change streams on collections to which they have read access.